We’ve put together some commonly asked questions to give you more information about us.

 We respond promptly to any correspondence by clients.

 All our advisers are qualified, practising barristers.
+Some are also former lecturers, mediators, arbitrators and tribunal judges.

 Our barristers can write appeal statements and many other documents for you.
 SU advisers rarely do this.